Magnetic Suppression of Turbulence and the Star Formation Activity of Molecular Clouds

 \subsection{Test of the refinement criterion}

 Our {\it constant-mass} refinement criterion does not fulfill the Truelove criterion \citep{Truelove+97} for prevention of spurious fragmentation.
-This criterion requires the resolution to scale linearly with the Jeans length $\LJ$ (i.e., as $\rho^{-1/2}$, assuming constant temperature).
-Instead, with our criterion, the resolution scales as $\rho^{-1/3}$, or equivalently, as $\LJ^{2/3}$, implying that the Jeans length is increasingly more poorly resolved as the density increases, and therefore, some artificial fragmentation is expected.
+This criterion requires the resolution to scale linearly with the Jeans length $\LJ$ (i.e., as $\rho^{-1/2}$, assuming constant temperature; see eq.\ [\ref{eq:lJ}]).
+Instead, with our criterion, the resolution scales as $\rho^{-1/3}$, or equivalently, as $\LJ^{2/3}$, implying that the Jeans length is increasingly more poorly resolved as the density increases, and therefore, some artificial fragmentation may be expected.

 In order to quantify this effect, we performed an additional simulation, labeled B3J, which is identical to run B3 except for the refinement criterion used.
-For run B3J we use the Jeans criterion and we resolve the Jeans length by 10 grid cells in order to fulfill the Truelove criterion.\footnote{ The corresponding threshold density for sink formation is $\rhoth = 7.1 \times 10^{-20} \, \gpcc$($= 1.8 \times 10^4 \, \ppcc$).} Figure \ref{fig:ref} shows the evolution of the number of sink particles and the total mass in them.
+For run B3J we use the Jeans criterion and we resolve the Jeans length (eq. \ref{eq:lJ}) by at least 10 grid cells in order to fulfill the Truelove criterion ; i.e., the condition $\lambda_{\rm J} \geq 10 \times \Delta x$ is satisfied in every cell.
+At the higher level of refinement, this condition imposes a density threshold for sink formation of $\rhoth = 7.1 \times 10^{-20} \, \gpcc$($= 1.8 \times 10^4 \, \ppcc$), which is two orders of magnitude lower than the threshold used in the {\it constant-mass criterion}.
+Thus, using the Jeans criterion instead of the {\it constant-mass} one, we expect an earlier onset of star formation.
+Figure \ref{fig:ref} shows the evolution of the number of sink particles (thin continuous lines; right $y$-label) and the total mass in them (thick continuous lines).